speedment/speedment-doc/pages/comparator.md

 ## What is a Comparator?

 A {{site.data.javadoc.Comparator}} of type `T` is something that takes two objects of type `T` and returns a negative integer, zero, or a positive integer if the first argument is less than, equal to, or greater than the second when its `compare` method is called.
-Let us take a closer look at an example where we have a `Comparator<String>` that we want to compare two strings using their natural order:
+Let us take a closer look at an example where a `Comparator<String>` is used to compare two Strings using their natural order:
 ``` java
     Comparator<String> naturalOrder = (String first, String second) -> first.compareTo(second);
     Stream.of("Snail", "Ape", "Bird", "Ant", "Alligator")